carbonfive/kablammo-strategy/README.md

 Example: `r145`

 **NOTE**: With the rotate command you specify the _absolute_ angle of your turret.
-The angle you specify is where your turrent will end up.
+The angle you specify is where your turret will end up.

 ### Firing your laser

-Once you have your turrent poiting in the general direction of your enemy, you can fire your laser.
-Within a single turn you are allowed to rotate your turrent slightly before firing - 10 degrees in either direction.
+Once you have your turret pointing in the general direction of your enemy, you can fire your laser.
+Within a single turn you are allowed to rotate your turret slightly before firing - 10 degrees in either direction.

 Command: `f<deg>`, deg = turret rotation in degrees (-10 - 10)

 Example: `f-8`

-**NOTE**: With the fire command you specify the _relative_ angle of your turrent.
-The angle you specify is how far your turrent will go relative to its current angle.
+**NOTE**: With the fire command you specify the _relative_ angle of your turret.
+The angle you specify is how far your turret will go relative to its current angle.

 ### Resting